 One of the first places to start this process is to fully document your department's own security policy and procedures.
-This provides the foundation from which to train internal users in understanding and complying with the HIPAA and HITECH rules.
-In fact, having a security policies and procedures document is a requirement by HIPAA and HITECH.
+This provides the foundation from which to train internal users in understanding and complying with HIPAA and HITECH.
+In fact, having your security policies documented is a requirement of HIPAA and HITECH.

 If you don't currently have your security policies and procedures documented, one option for finding a good template is to Google the term, "IT Security Policies and Procedures."
 You will find free downloadable templates that give you a basic outline to follow.

 Of course, documentation of security policies is only a start.
 You need to procure and implement proven security tools across your enterprise to protect your data -- whether the data resides on a server or is being transmitted across a network or the Internet.

 As you can see, there are several aspects of compliance to HITECH and other laws that need to be considered and addressed.
-Healthcare professionals and organizations need to take their patients' privacy seriously, whether in the hospital, physician office or in electronic format on servers and digital communications with others.
+Healthcare professionals and organizations need to take their patients' privacy seriously, whether in the hospital, physician office, or in electronic format on servers and digital communications with others.

 Need to Meet HIPAA and HITECH Compliance Requirements?